-Lise Grande, President and CEO of the U.S. Institute of Peace, will deliver the 2022 Anthony J. Drexel Biddle, Jr. Lecture on International Studies, "Protecting Civilians in an Age of Instability".
+Lise Grande, President and CEO of the U.S. Institute of Peace, delivered the 2022 Anthony J. Drexel Biddle, Jr. Lecture on International Studies, "Protecting Civilians in an Age of Instability."

-The event will be held in person on April 7, 2022 at 5:30 pm and will take place at the Goodson Chapel, Divinity School, Duke University.
+The event was held in person on April 7, 2022 at 5:30 pm and took place at the Goodson Chapel, Divinity School, Duke University.

 The Anthony J. Drexel Biddle, Jr. Lecture on International Studies was established by Mary Duke Biddle Trent Semans and James H. Semans and their family to honor Mrs. Semans' father, who had a distinguished career as a diplomat in the service of the United States and was an original signer of The Duke Endowment.
 This lecture series symbolizes Duke University's continuing commitment to promoting international understanding and public service.